Chart Color Schemes

 Residential development activity is lower than average in Blackburn South according to AreaSearch's national comparison of local real estate markets

 AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Blackburn South averaged around 44 new dwelling approvals per year.
-Between FY21 and FY25, an estimated 224 homes were approved, with a further 15 approved in FY26 to date.
-The population has fallen during this period, yet housing supply has remained adequate relative to demand, indicating a well-balanced market with good buyer choice.
+Over the past five financial years, between FY-21 and FY-25, an estimated 224 homes were approved, with a further 16 approved in FY-26 so far.
+Despite population decline during this period, housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.

-The average construction cost value of new properties is $703,000, suggesting developers target the premium market segment.
-This financial year, $2.2 million in commercial approvals have been registered, predominantly focused on residential development.
-Compared to Greater Melbourne, Blackburn South has significantly less development activity (53.0% below regional average per person), which typically strengthens demand and prices for existing properties.
+The average construction cost value of new properties is $703,000, suggesting developers target the premium market segment with higher-end properties.
+This year, commercial approvals totalled $2.2 million, reflecting a predominantly residential focus in Blackburn South.
+Compared to Greater Melbourne, Blackburn South has significantly less development activity, at 53.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
 New building activity comprises 73.0% detached dwellings and 27.0% attached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.

 Blackburn South reflects a low density area, with around 293 people per approval.
-Population forecasts indicate Blackburn South will gain 110 residents through to 2041 (latest AreaSearch quarterly estimate).
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Population forecasts indicate Blackburn South will gain 115 residents by 2041, based on AreaSearch's latest quarterly estimate.
+Current development patterns suggest new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development